 Fitness & Recreation for More Engaged and Active Minds

 Understanding the relationship between increased physical health and mental health, we offer substantial opportunities for our students to physically engage in active and exciting ways while receiving encouragement each step of the way.

 Students engage in regular workouts and develop fitness goals aimed toward improving their cardiovascular fitness, strength, and flexibility.
-Our boys participate in a variety workouts including running, biking, strength training, High Intensity Interval Training (HIIT), Yoga, and other methods of conditioning.
+Our boys participate in a variety of workouts including running, biking, strength training, High-Intensity Interval Training (HIIT), Yoga, and other methods of conditioning.

 The resulting improvements in our students’ physical condition will have immeasurable effects on their mood, self-esteem, and sense of self-efficacy.
 Our intensive physical fitness programming sets us apart from other therapeutic schools.